zammad/zammad-org/src/en/documentation/use/faq.md

 ### How can I use keyboard shortcuts?

 Just use them!
-You can find an overview of the available shortcuts by pressing [[?]] on your keyboard or open the overview from the avatar menu (click on your avatar in the bottom left corner and select **Keyboard shortcuts**).
+You can find an overview of the available shortcuts by pressing [[?]] on your keyboard or open the overview from the [avatar menu](user-profile#avatar-menu) (click on your avatar in the bottom left corner and select **Keyboard shortcuts**).

 Some of them depend on the location you are or action you perform (e.g. being in the editor or in the ticket detail view).

 ### How to switch between dark and light mode for the user interface?

-You can switch between light, dark and automatic mode (tries to adapt to your browser) in the avatar menu.
-Open it by clicking your avatar in the bottom left corner and switch the toggle to the desired state.

-Another possibility is to use the keyboard shortcut [[d]].
-If no input field is activated, pressing it cycles between the different modes.
+You can switch between light, dark and automatic mode (tries to adapt to your browser) in the [avatar menu](user-profile#avatar-menu).
+Open it by clicking your avatar in the bottom left corner and switch the toggle to the desired state or use the keyboard shortcut [[d]].
+If no input field is activated, it cycles between the different modes.

 ## User Profile

 ### How to change my profile/avatar image?

-Go to the [avatar section in you profile settings](user-profile#avatar) by opening the avatar menu in the bottom left corner and select **Profile settings**.
+Go to the [avatar section](user-profile#avatar) in you profile settings by opening the avatar menu in the bottom left corner and select **Profile settings**.
 There you can upload an image, capture a photo (if your device has a camera) or delete already present images.

 ### How to change the language of the Zammad user interface?

-Go to the language section in you profile settings by opening the avatar menu in the bottom left corner and select **Profile settings**.
+Go to the [language section](user-profile#language) in you profile settings by opening the avatar menu in the bottom left corner and select **Profile settings**.

 ### What should I do before going on vacation?